 Traditionally, tablets were considered to be the ‘mini-me’ version of laptops.
 However, the newer Pro versions have thrown that idea out the window.
-With the Microsoft Surface Pro 6 screen size at 12.3 inches and the iPad Pro at 12.9 inches, tablets no longer have the screen size disadvantage over their bulkier counterparts.

 The slimmer and more compact tablets have all of their hardware crammed into a much smaller casing, resulting in less space taken.
 Tablets are great on-the-fly devices, shedding the additional pounds of hardware by having smaller chipsets and less ventilation.

 This does not discredit the function of a laptop, however.
 Laptops were built as mobile computers, unlike the tablet; they still carry larger chipsets and better ventilation.
 What the laptop lacks in manoeuvrability, it makes up for in hardware.